open-resources/physics_bank/content/public/006.Force/Friction/vehicle_in_circular_motion/vehicle_in_circular_motion.md

 ## Part 7

-Resolving your vectors, solve for the force of friction required to keep the {{params.vars.vehicle}} in uniform circular motion at this speed with the banked curve.
+Resolving your vectors, solve for the force of friction required to keep the {{params_vars_vehicle}} in uniform circular motion at this speed with the banked curve.

 ### Answer Section